 We still take security very seriously, of course, so our video calling is implemented through the industry-leading video calling platform, Skype*, owned by Microsoft*.
 All our video calls are encrypted through AES (Advanced Encryption Standard), which is used by the US Government to protect sensitive information, and are secured using the strong 256-bit encryption level.
 Compared to a regular phone call, fax, or mail, which can be relatively easily tapped or intercepted, the 256-bit AES-encrypted videocalls on GeriJoy’s platform are highly secure.

-*”Skype” and “Microsoft” are registered trademarks.
+*”Skype” and “Microsoft” are registered trademarks of Microsoft.
 GeriJoy is not affiliated with Skype or Microsoft.